 You can be shy and still have adept social skills; you just have to work to your strengths.

-For example, whenever I attend a party or other social venue, I am much more interested in connecting with a chosen few, rather than be seen as a raucous socialite.
+For example, whenever I attend a party or other social venue, I am much more interested in quietly connecting with a chosen few, rather than be seen as a loud and natural socialite.
 I would rather make a deep and lasting impression with one person than be casually remembered by everyone.

 If you are shy, forget about the big picture and how you appear to everyone else and start by becoming more confident talking to less threatening or domineering people.
 It actually makes the other person value the interaction if they assume you are shy but you have started to get to know each other anyway.